 SAR Italy

 SAR Sections are groups of higher education institutions and associations operating in a given national territory, and that actively collaborate towards the protection of at-risk scholars and of academic freedom.
-This aim is achieved mainly in two ways.
+This is achieved through:

 Therefore, the membership with a national section facilitates the engagement of the single university at both national and international levels.
 In detail, this participation allows to:

-- Join international monitoring projects on academic freedom or initiatives for the development of hosting strategies at the European level.
-For example, see the project Inspire Europe.
+3. Join international monitoring projects on academic freedom or initiatives for the development of hosting strategies at the European level.
+For example, see the project Inspire Europe

 SAR Italy is organized around a coordination and a steering committee.